juseg/alps/articles/erosion/response-referee1.md

 > the initial model parametrization (Seguinot et al., 2018), i.e. the ice flux
 > velocity?
 You should address these dependences!

-TODO: discuss uncertainty with sliding.
+A paragraph was added in the discussion to discuss glacier sliding.

 > Line 163 Observing Alpine topography I find this result important, which can
 > maybe also serve as explanation why e.g. (low erodible) areas away from the